Explaining God’s ‘being’ and his relationship

 3.2 Human relationship with God

 Many of pantheism’s writings offer a theoretical state where, in very simple terms, all living and inanimate things, although having a ‘visible’ individuality, are also One (i.e. God).
-In this particular school of thought it is reasoned that ‘God is all of us’ and indeed everything else that exists.
+In this particular school of thought it is reasoned that ‘God is all of us’ and indeed everything else that does exist.
 As indicated above, the individuality or separate nature that we seem to have is supposedly just not there!
 For example, you are God, as I am also God.
 And the trees outside my window, as I write this, are also God.
 Our basis seems to be separate … but it is not … as far as pantheism is concerned,

 The planet Earth, and indeed the entire universe, within these models takes on a whole new religious dimension.
 In pantheist systems of belief there is no God external to the universe, or even separate to ourselves, with whom we humans can enter into a personal relationship.